googledatastudio/tooling/templates/community-viz/README.md

 ## Using this template

-To create a new community visualization using this template, run the command
+To create a new community visualization based on this template, run the command

 ```bash
 npx @google/dscc-gen --project_choice community-viz